 The vast majority of the current code-base is implemented in C, Perl, or Python.
 This code has been tested on Linux, Solaris, OpenBSD, Mac OS X, and Cygwin, but should be usable with little or no change on other Unix platforms.

-The SiLK software components are released under the GNU Public License V2.
+The SiLK software components are released under the GNU General Public License V2.